BarPrimat/HTTP-Download-Manager/src/main/java/Download_Manager/README.md

 - `WriterManager` - This class responsible for writing the data and tge temporary metadata file on the disk and transfer the 2 temporary metadat file in to 1 (with ATOMIC_MOVE) that for saving the metadata file in case of problem with writing on the disk
-- `StaticVariable` -  This class represents a static variabl
+- `StaticVariable` -  This class represents a static variable